Ngo Dinh Diem: Early career

-Diệm also secretly maintained contact with high-ranking leaders of the Democratic Republic of Vietnam, attempting to convince them to leave Hồ Chí Minh's government and join him.
-At the same time, he lobbied French colonial officials for a "true independence" for Vietnam, Diệm was disappointed when in June 1948, Bảo Đại signed an agreement to grant Vietnam status as an "associated state" within the French Union, which allowed France to maintain its diplomatic, economic, and military policies in Vietnam.
-In the meantime, the French had created the State of Vietnam and Diệm refused Bảo Đại's offer to become the Prime Minister.
-On 16 June 1949, he then published a new manifesto in newspapers proclaiming a third force different from Vietminh and Bảo Đại, but it raised little interest and further, his statement provided evidence to both the French and Việt Minh that Diệm was a dangerous rival.
+Diệm also secretly maintained contact with high-ranking leaders of the Democratic Republic of Vietnam, attempting to convince them to leave Ho Chi Minh's government and join him.
+Meanwhile, Diệm lobbied French colonial officials for "true independence" for Vietnam, but was disappointed when Bảo Đại agreed to French demands for an "associate state" within the French Union, which allowed France to maintain its diplomatic, economic, and military policies in Vietnam.
+In the meantime, the French had created the State of Vietnam and Diệm refused Bảo Đại's offer to become the prime minister.
+On 16 June 1949, he published a new manifesto in newspapers proclaiming a third force different from the Việt Minh and Bảo Đại, but it raised little interest and provided further evidence to both the French and Việt Minh that Diệm was a dangerous rival.

 In 1950, the Việt Minh lost patience and sentenced him to death in absentia, and the French refused to protect him.
-Hồ Chí Minh's cadres tried to assassinate him while he was traveling to visit his elder brother Thục, bishop of the Vĩnh Long diocese in the Mekong Delta.
+Ho Chi Minh's cadres tried to assassinate him while he was traveling to visit his elder brother Thục, bishop of the Vĩnh Long diocese in the Mekong Delta.
 Recognizing his political status, Diệm decided to leave Vietnam in 1950.

 According to Miller, during his early career, there were at least three ideologies that influenced Diệm's social and political views in the 1920s and 1930s.
-The first of these were Catholic nationalism, which Diệm inherited from his family's tradition, especially from Bishop Ngô Đình Thục, his brother, and Nguyễn Hữu Bài, who advised him to "return the seal" in 1933 to oppose French policies.
+The first of these were Catholic nationalism, which Diệm inherited from his family's tradition, especially from his brother Bishop Ngô Đình Thục and Nguyễn Hữu Bài, who advised him to "return the seal" in 1933 to oppose French policies.
 The second was Diệm's understanding of Confucianism, especially through his friendship with Phan Bội Châu who argued that Confucianism's teachings could be applied to modern Vietnam.
 Lastly, instructed by Ngô Đình Nhu, Diệm began to examine Personalism, which originated from French Catholicism's philosophy and then applied this doctrine as the main ideology of his regime.